Librarika/manual/docs/cataloging.md

 	![Catalog item view option](img/catalog-item-view-option.png)

-* Click on the `Edit Item` button, the below form will appear with existing information.
+* Then in the media view page click on the `Edit Item` button, the below form will appear with existing information.

 	![Media edit form](img/media-edit-form.png)